pnlbwh/dMRIharmonization/README.md

 See details about installation [here](https://www.mathworks.com/help/compiler/install-the-matlab-runtime.html).

-After successful installation, you should see a suggestion about editing your LD_LIBRARY_PATH.
+After successful installation, you should set `MCRROOT` in an environment file:
-You should save the suggestion in a file `env.sh`.

-    echo "export LD_LIBRARY_PATH=/path/to/v92/runtime/glnxa64:/path/to/v92/bin/glnxa64:/path/to/v92/sys/os/glnxa64:/path/to/v92/sys/opengl/lib/glnxa64:\${LD_LIBRARY_PATH}" > env.sh
+    echo "export MCRROOT=/path/to/v92" > env.sh

-Then, every time you run dMRIharmonization, you can just `source /path/to/env.sh` for your LD_LIBRARY_PATH to be updated.
+Then, every time you run dMRIharmonization, you can just `source /path/to/env.sh` so that `bspline` can execute.

 ### unringing